hargoniX/bachelor/thesis/thesis.typ

 According to Section 7.1 of @intel:82599 this state is to be interpreted as follows:
 1. The slots $1, 2, 3, 4$ (the interval $["RDH", "RDT")$) are owned by the hardware and contain so-called read descriptors.
-2. The slots $5, 6, 7, 0$ (the interval $["RDT", "RDH")$) are owned by the software and are either being currently processed or there is currently no packet buffer free to turn them back into read descriptors.
+2. The slots $5, 6, 7, 0$ (the interval $["RDT", "RDH")$) are owned by the software and are either being currently processed, or there is currently no packet buffer free to turn them back into read descriptors.
 Both of these descriptor types are $2 dot.c 64$ bit value long structures.
 Read descriptors, as can be seen in @adv_rx_read, are very basic.
 They consist of three parts:
 1. The Packet Buffer Address, this is a pointer to the @DMA mapped slice of memory that we expect